Hermès keeps to its studied timelessness for its menswear Autumn/Winter 2023 collection

 That’s not to say that the collection is all about softness.
 The models strutted down in remarkably authoritative calfskin ankle monk strap boots with soles and heel caps thick enough to crush one’s enemies.
 On top, an all black ensemble including a domineering duffle-coat blouson in lamb shearling patched with black leather that would project power and strength for any wearer.

-Of course, Hermès would not be Hermès without its statement-worthy bags and the Haut à Courroies bag makes another appearance after its debut last year.
+Of course, Hermès would not be Hermès without its investment-worthy bags and the Haut à Courroies bag makes another appearance.
 This time, it sports a smaller pocket in front, mimicking its signature sangles, pontet and plaque that makes the bag so immediately recognisable — and swoonworthy.

 Thus lies the appeal of the Hermès universe.
 In a time when many fashion houses have opted for some level of shock value, the storied French label keeps to its studied timelessness by cleverly tweaking one small detail or the other — enough for its loyal acolytes to keep building a wardrobe of these beautiful staples without frightening the horses.